edbirmingham/network/README.md

   * Signup for [Cloud9 IDE](http://c9.io) with your Github Account
   * Goto the Repositories link in Cloud9 IDE
   * Select "Clone to edit" on *your* fork of Network.
-    * Note, you will see two options for Network.
+    * Note, you may see two options for Network.
 One is "edbirmingham/network", which you do not want to select.
 The other is "*your name*/network" which is the correct repository to select.
   * Cloud9 will soon display the development environment.
   * In the bash tab (bottom of the screen), install Node.js modules by entering the following command:
   ```